zingchart/zingchart-locale/README.md

 ## Contributing
 Please follow the example file `zingchart-i18n-en-us.js` as a template which has the required structure.
-Your filename should be prefixed with `zingchart-i18n-` and an appropriate language abbreviation.
+Your filename should be prefixed with `zingchart-i18n-` and an appropriate language abbreviation, while the variable with underscores as necessary e.g. `zingchart.i18n.en_us`